nesl/naroce_dailyoce/README.md

 ## Dataset Preparation

-Before training models, you need to prepare the datasets.
+Before training models, you need to prepare the **DailyOCE** datasets.
 The `data/CE_dataset/` directory contains index files and datasets for complex event detection.

 ### Dataset Variants